MP Estate Planning UK

 Executors and Their Responsibilities

-• Valuing the estate
+• Valuing all assets in the estate at the date of death

-• Filing the inheritance tax return
+• Completing and filing the inheritance tax return (form IHT400) with HMRC

-• Paying any inheritance tax due
+• Paying any inheritance tax due — typically before the Grant of Probate is issued

-• Distributing the estate according to the will
+• Distributing the estate according to the will (or intestacy rules)

 Beneficiaries: Who Pays?